Consulate of the United States, Liverpool

 The United States Consulate in Liverpool, England, was established in 1790, and was the first overseas consulate founded by the then fledgling United States of America.
 Liverpool was at the time an important center for transatlantic commerce and a vital trading partner for the former Thirteen Colonies.
 Among those who served the United States as consul in Liverpool were the writer Nathaniel Hawthorne, the spy Thomas Haines Dudley, and John S. Service, who was driven out of the United States Foreign Service by McCarthyite persecution.
 After World War II, as Liverpool declined in importance as an international port, the consulate was eventually closed down.

+The American Consulate in Liverpool was situated on the third floor of the Cunard building on the Pierhead and permanently closed in 1975.

 History

 The first consul was James Maury, who held the office from 1790 to 1829, and whose portrait still hangs today in Liverpool Town Hall.

 In 1801 Maury chaired the inaugural meeting of the American Chamber of Commerce in Liverpool, representing Liverpool merchants trading with the United States.
 Maury was the first signatory to the society's rules and was its first President.
 Maury held the position of consul for 39 years, until 1829, when he was removed from office by President Andrew Jackson.

 The consulate stood on the quayside of Steers Dock and the Pool of Liverpool.
 The building was decorated with a golden bald eagle, the national symbol of the United States and a reassuring sign to American sailors or travellers arriving at Liverpool docks.

 According to Edwin Williams's New York Annual Register, published in 1835, United States Consuls were not paid, but were: